 As the largest electronics producer in Central and Eastern Europe, Hungary has plenty to offer for expats in electronics manufacturing and research in particular.
 Other strong sectors in the country's economy include mining, technology, telecommunications and IT.
 There are also opportunities for young and inexperienced expats as English teachers.

 Finding a job in Hungary

 The internet is always a good start, and job portals and social networks such as LinkedIn are particularly helpful.
-However, job seekers should be wary of accepting a job offer before meeting their new employer in person.
+That said, jobseekers should be wary of accepting a job offer before meeting their new employer in person.

-If unable to find a Hungarian employer, expats may be able to find a job with multinational corporations based in their home country instead, and request to be transferred to Hungary.
+If unable to find a Hungarian employer, expats may be able to find a job with multinational corporations based in their home country and request to be transferred to Hungary instead.

 Work culture in Hungary

 Expats working in Hungary will find that their work environment is quite traditional, especially if working for a local company.
-Multinational companies, on the other hand, offer environments similar to those in the US and Western Europe.
-The work week is generally 40 hours and annual leave usually amounts to 21 days.
+Multinational companies, on the other hand, offer environments similar to those in the USA and Western Europe.
+The work week is generally 40 hours, and annual leave typically amounts to 21 days.

-A basic knowledge of Hungarian is helpful when negotiating salaries and can put job applicants a head above the rest when applying for jobs in Hungary.
+Basic knowledge of Hungarian is helpful when negotiating salaries and can put job applicants a step above the rest when applying for jobs in Hungary.
 Expats working for multinational companies can expect to earn more than their Hungarian counterparts.